cgruver/cgruver/pages/home-lab/bastion-pi.md

 ---
 layout: page
 permalink: /home-lab/bastion-pi/
+title: OpenWRT With a Slice of Pi
 ---
-# Setting up a Raspberry Pi as your lab bastion host
+## Setting up a Raspberry Pi as your lab bastion host

 For your bastion host, you will need a Raspberry Pi 4b with 8GB of RAM.
 I am using a [Vilros kit from Amazon](https://www.amazon.com/gp/product/B089ZZ8DTV/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1).
 You will also need an SD Card of at least 64GB capacity.
 Get one with fast read/write speeds as it will be used to serve up RPMs for host installations and images from your Nexus registry.